 Many people have asked me about things like "how do you change the speed on Windows Media Player" because they couldn't find the Windows Media Player speed control button on the playing screen.
-Well, it's not their fault because WMP does hide this feature from the users and it needs a few extra clicks to reach that feature.
+Well, it's not their fault because WMP does hide this feature from its users and it needs a few extra clicks to reach that feature.
 Yet no worry, this article will walk you through the process of how to change Windows Media Player playback speed in detail.
 It only takes three simple steps, just keep on reading!

 Tips: Windows Media Player has three shortcuts to access slow, normal, and fast playback:

 1. Right-click on the Play button to access the three playbacks respectively; OR